ebrelsford/casper-element-screenshot/README.md

 Take a screenshot of an element on a page with [casperjs](http://casperjs.org/).

-This started as a way to take a screenshot of a [Leaflet](http://leafletjs.com/) map, but it's abstract enough to potentially work for other screenshotting needs..
+This started as a way to take a screenshot of a [Leaflet](http://leafletjs.com/) map, but it's abstract enough to potentially work for other screenshotting needs.

 ## Usage